Create Plugins

 Add an Agent

-To create a agent, run the following SAM CLI command:
+To create an agent, run the following SAM CLI command:

 solace-agent-mesh add agent <agent-name>